yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 - Click on `Create`.
 </div>

-### Importing data to your Galaxy from a repository
+> <tip-title>What can you do after you connected a repository</tip-title>
+>

-When you connect a repository to your Galaxy account, you can use it to import data to Galaxy.
+> When you connect a repository to your Galaxy account, you can use it to import data to Galaxy.
 To do so, you can click on the `Upload` Icon on the left panel.
 In the poped up window, you can click on `Choose from repository` to select a repository that you have added to your account.
 Navigate to a file that you want to upload to your Galaxy account, check the box of the file, and click on `Select`.
 You can determine the format of the file, give it a name, and then click on `Start` to upload the file to your Galaxy account.

-### Exporting datasets, results, and history to a connected repository
+>

-If you have given Galaxy the permission to write to your repository, you can export your histories and datasets and reulsts in the history to that repository.
+> If you have given Galaxy the permission to write to your repository, you can export your histories and datasets and reulsts in the history to that repository.
+>

-If you want to export a history, you should click on the History Options icon ({% icon galaxy-history-options %}) on the right panel.
+> If you want to export a history, you should click on the History Options icon ({% icon galaxy-history-options %}) on the right panel.
 Then, you can click on `Export History to File`.
 Next, you can click on `to repository` on the middle panel.
 If you click on the `Click to select directory`, there will be a pop up window.
 Here, you can pick a repository that you have added to your account and when you are in that repository, click on `Select`.
 You can give a `Name` to your exported history, so you can find it easier in your connected repository.
 Finally, click on `Export` to write the history to your repository.
 Similarly, you can use `to RDM repository` or `to Zenodo` instead of the `to repository` option in the middle panel to export your history to connected RDM repositories or Zenodo.
+>

-To have more options on exporting your history, you can click on `Show advanced export options` on top of the middle panel.
+> To have more options on exporting your history, you can click on `Show advanced export options` on top of the middle panel.
 This provides further control over the format and datasets that will be included in your exported history.
+{: .tip}